mxrz1/SGN_patching/README.md

+# (Patched) Shifted Gaussian Noise
+This is a modifed version of the SGN repository made by Erik Englesson.
+More specifically, it contains patches to SGN repository and its dependents edward2 and uncertainty-baselines to be able to run a specific working build using Tensorflow 2.8.1

+This was ran and tested on Ubuntu Server 24.0.1 with 12 Cores and 16 GB RAM.

+See installation instructions in INSTALL.md

 # Shifted Gaussian Noise (SGN)
 The official implementation of our ICLR 2024 paper: [Robust Classification via Regression for Learning with Noisy Labels](https://openreview.net/forum?id=wfgZc3IMqo).